acpica/acpica/source/compiler/readme.txt

 Windows project file for iASL assumes that these tools are installed at c:\GnuWin32.

-When installed, ensure that c:\GnuWin32\bin is added to the default system $PATH environment variable.
+Once the tools are installed, ensure that c:\GnuWin32\bin is added to the default system $PATH environment variable.

+At this point, you will need to reboot Windows to make system aware of the updated $PATH.

 iASL has been generated with these versions on Windows: